sander/scala-macaroons/README.md

 Say we run a photo service.

 Specify a strategy to generate macaroon and caveat identifiers unique at this photo service.
-In practice you could use `SecureRandomId.Interactive` from [TSec](https://jmcardon.github.io/tsec/), but for now we will keep a global counter:
+In practice you could use something like `SecureRandomId.Interactive` from [TSec](https://jmcardon.github.io/tsec/), but for now we will keep a global counter:

 ```scala
 import cats.effect._